Community season 4: Chevy Chase's departure

 During the filming of "Advanced Documentary Filmmaking", Chevy Chase became angry at the racist direction his character was heading.
 While venting his frustrations, he used the slur "nigger"; episode director Jay Chandrasekhar argued that Chase's use of the word was a "political comment," and an attempt to point out how racist his character had become.
-Regardless, the slur upset cast members, and Chase walked off of the set.
+Regardless, the slur upset cast members, prompting Chase to walk off set.
 He later returned to film some additional scenes, but later announced on November 21, 2012, that he had left the show.

 As a result of timing and the agreement made, Chase's character Pierce is absent for two episodes—he did not appear in tenth episode, "Intro to Knots", or the twelfth episode, "Heroic Origins".
-He also appeared in a voice-only role in the episode "Intro to Felt Surrogacy", which was the final episode produced for the season, and as part of his agreement to leave the show, Chase was required to record all audio for the scenes where his character, alongside the other characters, appeared as a puppet.
+He did appear in a voice-only role in the episode "Intro to Felt Surrogacy", which was the final episode produced for the season, and as part of his agreement to leave the show, Chase was required to record all audio for the scenes where his character, alongside the other characters, appeared as a puppet.
 The season finale, which was filmed out-of-sequence, as it was the eleventh episode produced, marked the final on-screen appearance (based on production order) of Chase as a regular cast member.

 Reception

 Rating

 The season premiere, "History 101", was seen by 3.88 million viewers and scored a 1.8 in the 18–49 demographic.
-This meant that its ratings were up when compared not only to the third season finale (which was seen by 2.48 million viewers and received a 1.3 in the 18–49 demographic), but also the prior season's premiere (which was seen by 3.93 million and received a 1.7 in the 18–49 demographic).
+This meant that its ratings were up when compared not only to the third season finale (which was seen by 2.48 million viewers and received a 1.3 in the 18–49 demographic) but also the prior season's premiere (which was seen by 3.93 million and received a 1.7 in the 18–49 demographic).
 The premiere's ratings were enough to generate cautiously optimistic speculation that the show would be renewed for a fifth season (speculation that was later confirmed).
-However, as the season wore on, the ratings began to dip, which led some to wonder if this would be the show's last season.
-The season's final episode, "Advanced Introduction to Finality", was viewed by 3.08 million viewers and scored a 1.3 rating in the 18–49 demographic.
+As the season wore on the ratings began to dip which led some to wonder if this would be the show's last.
+The season's final episode "Advanced Introduction to Finality" was viewed by 3.08 million viewers and scored a 1.3 rating in the 18–49 demographic.